Economy to bounce back with Ofori-Atta’s admission of high-risk debt distress – Economist

-Economist, Bernard Oduro Takyi, has asserted that Ghana’s economy will soon bounce back with the finance minister’s admission of high-risk debt distress status.
+An economist has predicted Ghana’s economy will soon bounce back with the finance minister’s admission of high-risk debt distress status.

+According to him, the country’s ailing economy is on the road to recovery with the minister’s admission.

-He made this prediction while speaking in an interview on Accra 100.5 FM’s mid-day news on Friday, November 25, 2022.
+Mr Bernard Oduro Takyi made this prediction while reacting to the finance minister’s admission that the country was in a high-risk debt distress category in an interview on Accra 100.5 FM’s mid-day news on Friday, November 25, 2022.

 "Now other investors will see their way clear with Ghana’s economy and may be willing to support it," he added.